Learning without training: The implicit dynamics of in-context learning: Implicit update theory

-The following proposition shows that this implicit learning dynamics is a similar of that of online gradient descent, where the tokens play the role of the data points, with a loss changing at each step depending of the token considered at that step:
+The following proposition shows that this implicit learning dynamics is similar to that of online gradient descent, where the tokens play the role of the data points and a loss which changes at each step depending of the token considered for that step.